 The anxiety experienced by people with anxiety disorders who live with GAD is not as severe as other anxiety disorders, but can still significantly interfere with daily life.

 People with social anxiety disorder are often thought of as shy, but that’s not an accurate description.
 Social anxiety disorder is an intense fear of being scrutinized or judged by others.
 It is the only category of anxiety disorders in which people are afraid of social interaction.

 People with social anxiety disorder are at increased risk for depression, also.
 Social anxiety disorder often begins during the teenage years and carries into adulthood unless it’s diagnosed and treated early on.

 Panic disorder is a type of anxiety disorder characterized by panic attacks.
 A panic attack is a sudden surge of overwhelming fear that appears without warning and for no reason.

-This type of anxiety disorder affects more than 5 million people in the U.S., women being twice as likely to have it as men.
+This type of anxiety disorder affects more than 5 million people in the U.S., with women being twice as likely to have it as men.
 Panic disorder often develops after a traumatic life event, such as a death in the family or a serious illness.